zorkian/cascade/README.md

 organizational data, etc.

 This is NOT a system that is designed to store data that is of interest only to a small subset of your machine population.
-Since prodstate distributes the data to every machine, the dataset should be useful to nearly every machine.
+Since Cascade distributes the data to every machine, the dataset should be useful to nearly every machine.
 Global state information.